MarcusAfolabi/alx-system_engineering-devops/0x02-shell_redirections/README.md

 17. I hate bins

 17-hidethisword: Bash script that displays all lines in the file /etc/passwd that do not contain the pattern "bin"

+18. Letters only please

+18-letteronly: Bash script that displays all lines of the file /etc/ssh/sshd_config starting with a letter, including capital letters.